Going off Pattern? QAOA Parameter Heuristics and Potentials of Parsimony: Results

 \subsection{MaxCut}

 Figures \ref{fig:avg_parameter_scan_maxcut_symmetry} and \ref{fig:std_parameter_scan_maxcut_symmetry} show average residual energy $\bar{r}$ and standard deviation $\sigma_r$ for our MaxCut instances.
 Each plot facet corresponds to the optimisation landscape of $\vec{\beta}^{(p)},\vec{\gamma}^{(p)}$ with $\beta^{(p)}_{i},\gamma^{(p)}_{i} (0\leq i < p)$ components fixed to parameters of interest.
 Columns vary depth $p$, and different rows correspond to different parameter initialisation methods.
 The average quality of the results produced by the parameters fixed at each layer by these methods is shown in \autoref{fig:params_parameter_scan_maxcut_symmetry}.
-For comparison, the results for one individual instance are shown in the appendix in \autoref{sec:maxcut_single}.
+For comparison, the results of the smallest and largest individual instance are shown in \autoref{sec:maxcut_single}.